Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 - `Pull` again the current project state from GitHub
 - `Commit` your changes
 - `Push` your committed changes to GitHub
+- Check your changes are on GitHub Pages (after a minute or two)
 - Close the Issues *you received for your project* (with a nice comment) :-)